Prop. 8 at the Supreme Court: What You Need to Know

 GAY MARRIAGE IN CALIFORNIA TODAY

-The U.S. Supreme Court will hear arguments on Prop.
-8 on March 26, and the decision will likely be issued before July.
-Same-sex marriages have not resumed in California, but those performed in 2008 between the overturning of Proposition 22 and the passage of Prop.
+While the cases were being decided, same-sex marriages have not resumed in California, but those performed in 2008 between the overturning of Proposition 22 and the passage of Prop.
 8 are considered valid in the state.
 A Field Poll released last month found that 61 percent of likely voters now support same-sex marriage.
-That's the same percentage that voted against it just 13 years ago.
+That’s the same percentage that voted against it just 13 years ago.